The PGA of Canada is excited to launch its newest iteration in world-class education: the PGA Training Academy presented by Titleist and FootJoy.

 “We set out with a simple and clear vision to develop a dynamic world-class education program designed to increase the value, integrity and employability of the PGA of Canada professional,” said the PGA of Canada’s Chief Innovation Officer Matt Allen.
 “And after years of research, hard work and determination, we have accomplished that defined goal of supporting the PGA of Canada professional.”

 Designed for both new and current members, the Training Academy is based around training all new members with the core principles of the modern golf professional along with the flexibility to take elective credits specific to their interests and career path.
-Current members can take specific courses to become specialized or re-specialized in the various pathways. all designed to provide better employment fits for the Class "A" member.
+Current members can take specific courses to become specialized or re-specialized in the various pathway, all designed to provide better employment opportunities for the Class "A" member.

 “The PGA Training Academy presented by Titleist and FootJoy will be greatly beneficial to both new and current members thanks to the simplification of our education pathways that better reflect the golf industry and the needs of the PGA of Canada member,” Allen said.